rodzanto/ml-workshop/machine-learning/sagemaker-optimization-1/1-lab.md

 **Amazon SageMaker** provides several built-in machine learning algorithms that you can use for a variety of problem types.
 For information on the built-in algorithms check the documentation [here](https://docs.aws.amazon.com/sagemaker/latest/dg/algos.html).

-For this lab we will use a Jupyter notebook for guiding us through the process.
-Open a new terminal in your instance following options 1 or 2 below.
+For this lab we will use a Jupyter notebook for guiding us through the process, and the XGBoost algorithm.
+Open a new terminal in your instance following options 1 or 2 below:

 1. If using SageMaker Studio:
     * If not open already, create a new Studio Launcher tab by going to "File"->"New Launcher".